All Episodes

 Well, Romney's not just standing still.

-Steve Deucey said, Well, I know that your campaign was on defense last week, but now you're on the offense.
+After that answer, Steve Doocy said, well, I know that your campaign was on defense last week, but now you're on the offense.

 And you want to draw attention to Obama's political payoffs versus middle class layoffs.